Professor-G/MicroLIA/README.md

 * We added data imputation techniques to handle undefined values in the training data.
 * Built-in class methods are now available to visualize the engine parameters and performance, as well as to save and load models post-processing.

+As of version 2.8.0, MicroLIA requires Python 3.9 or greater.

 # [Documentation](https://microlia.readthedocs.io/en/latest/?)